What Reading Level Should My Child Be At? A Simple Grade-by-Grade Guide

 Should I choose curriculum based on grade or reading level?

-Reading level is more important.
-Choosing curriculum based on grade alone often leads to material that is either too easy or too difficult.
+Reading level.
+Choosing curriculum based on grade alone often leads to material that is either too easy or too hard.

 These descriptions are guidelines, not strict rules.
 Reading development is not perfectly linear, and there is real variation within any grade level.
-A child who is strong in comprehension but slower in fluency, or vice versa, is not failing to develop — they are developing unevenly, which is common.
+A child who is strong in comprehension but slower in fluency, or the other way around, is developing unevenly.
+That's normal.

-These benchmarks — based on reading level by grade — are most useful when choosing curriculum.
-A reading program designed for a typical second grader will frustrate a child who is reading at a kindergarten level and bore a child who is reading at a fourth-grade level.
-Matching the material to the child — not the other way around — is one of the most practical advantages homeschooling offers.
+These benchmarks are most useful when choosing curriculum.
+A reading program designed for a typical second grader will frustrate a child reading at a kindergarten level and bore a child reading at a fourth-grade level.